searchspring/snap/docs/SNAP_RECOMMENDATIONS.md

 ## Product Recommendations / Personalized Recommendations

-The Searchspring Management Console contains a `Default` template availble for standard profiles (non-bundle) that does not require the use of the Snapfu CLI to create a custom template.
+The Searchspring Management Console contains a `Default` template available for standard profiles (non-bundle) that does not require the use of the Snapfu CLI to create a custom template.
 To use the `Default` template, the following instantiator config should be added to your `snap-preact` config.

 ```typescript
 // src/index.ts